| European, Russian, and Eurasian Studies1311 Dunton TowerTelephone: 613-520-2888

 addition, EURUS faculty can facilitate research work and other

+study programs in other countries in the region.
 The diploma program in European Integration Studies is a

 supplemental qualification available to graduate students